smfhashmi/iep_consulting/content/terms-and-conditions/_index.md

 ---
-title: "Terms and Conditions"
+title: Terms and Conditions
 ---
 **IEP Consulting BCBA Inc.** ("Company", "We", or "Us") provides consulting services and support to schools, parents, and individuals on the autism spectrum.
-By accessing or using our website **[www.iepconsultingbcba.com]** **(http://www.iepconsultingbcba.com)** or our services, you agree to be bound by these Terms and Conditions.
+By accessing or using our website **www.iepconsultingbcba.com** **http://www.iepconsultingbcba.com** or our services, you agree to be bound by these Terms and Conditions.

 #### 1. Definitions